logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-2-becoming-a-testarchitect-power-user/lesson-3-working-with-interface-definitions/_index.md

 ---
-title: 'Lesson #3: Working with interface definitions'
+title: "Lesson #3: Working with interface definitions"
+slug: 'lesson-3-working-with-interface-definitions'
-linktitle: 'Lesson #3: Working with interface definitions'
+linktitle: "Lesson #3: Working with interface definitions"
 slug: 'lesson-3-working-with-interface-definitions'
 description: "The exercises in this lesson guide you through the creation of a test that simulates a user logging into the sample application, populating a text field and clicking a button.
 Audience: Testers, ..."
 weight: 2